laravel/docs/configuration.md

     FIRSTNAME=John
     LASTNAME=Doe
     FULLNAME=${FIRSTNAME}-${LASTNAME}
-    # The value of QUX will be "John-Doe"
+    # The value of FULLNAME will be "John-Doe"

 <a name="determining-the-current-environment"></a>
 ### Determining The Current Environment